 I am no expert, but I have 2 dogs and they too will sometimes have diarrhea if they get more exercise than usual.

 I wouls talk to your Vet to see if this could have been a reaction to any vaccinations your pet was given.
 Also, even though a dog has had the parvo shots, they can still get the disease.
-Just as with anything else, sometimes the pavo vaccine can be defective.
-This is what my Vet told me.

 Exercise does not cause diarrhea.